-The Board consists of six male and one female members, aging from 55 to 68 years old.
+The Board consists of six male and one female members, aging from 56 to 69 years old.
 Based on the membership and composition of the Board, the Nomination Committee considers that the Board has a balanced mix of experiences, including management and strategic development, finance and accounting experiences in addition to the chemistry, CMC, preclinical research (DMPK, safety and toxicology), laboratory testing (bioanalytical and biologics, and central laboratory businesses.
 Furthermore, the Board has a good mix of new and experienced Directors, who have valuable knowledge and insights of the Group's business over the years, while the new Directors are expected to bring in fresh ideas and new perspective to the Group.

 With regards to gender diversity on the Board, the Company recognizes the particular importance of gender diversity and will continue to promote gender diversity of the Board.
 To ensure gender diversity of the Board in the long run, the Company will identify and select several female individuals with a diverse range of skills, experience and knowledge in different fields from time to time, and maintain a list of such female individuals, which will be reviewed by the Nomination Committee periodically.
 The Company also intends to promote gender diversity when recruiting staff at the mid to senior level so that the Company will have a pipeline of female senior management and potential successors to the Board.
-For further details regarding the gender diversity of our workforce (including the gender ratio), please refer to the sections headed "Employment and Labor Practices" and "Data-based Performance" in the ESG Report.
+The gender ratio in the workforce (including senior management) for the year ended 31 December 2023 is Male: Female = 41%:59%.
+The Board considers that the current overall workforce is sufficiently diverse and is of the view that the current gender diversity has achieved the objective set by the Company.
+Going forward, the Board will continue its efforts in ensuring that appropriate balance of gender diversity is achieved with reference to stakeholders' expectation and recommended best practices.
+For further details regarding the gender diversity of our workforce, please refer to the sections headed "Employment and Labor Practices" and "ESG Databook" in the ESG Report.
 The Group plans to offer all-rounded trainings to female employees whom we consider to have the suitable experience, skills and knowledge of our operation and business, including but not limited to, business operation, management, accounting and finance, legal and compliance and research and development.
 The Group is of the view that such strategy will offer chances for the Board to identify capable female employees to be nominated as a member of the Board in future.
 The Company has already appointed Ms. Zhuan Yin as the non-executive Director with effect from June 1, 2022.